Notice of the period for the exercise of public rights

 Dear Resident,

-The parish council currently has two vacancies to be filled.
 Would you like to contribute something to your local community and have your say on matters pertaining to the parish council?
 You can, simply by becoming a parish councillor.
 You give as much or as little time as you wish and as a volunteer and will have first hand opportunity to make your contribution.
 We are currently revising our Neighbourhood Plan to revisit how we want to see the parish shaping up over the next 10 years from 2026.
 If you have any experience in Planning or Environment matters, your skills would be greatly valued during this time.
 This is not a requirement though, so please, if you can see yourself making a contribution to the parish council, please get in touch with the clerk for more information, at clerk@churchillandblakedown-pc.gov.uk.

 Kind regards,